safecrossroads/technologyandchoice.com/_posts/2016-06-23-the-choice-eaters.md

 ---
-layout: post
 title: The Choice Eaters
+tags: article
+thumbnail: assets/img/Vultures4+logo.png
 excerpt: BEWARE THE CHOICE EATERS!
 Politicians and other shysters take up and use the Choice that others have abandoned, and they encourage others to abandon their own Choice so that it’s easier for the Choice Eaters to consume.
-thumbnail: assets/img/Vultures4+logo.png
 author: John Ferguson
-tags: article
 featured: true
 ---